✓ Updated May 2026

 Essential Travel Tips

-While credit cards are accepted in larger hotels and shops, always carry some cash for smaller vendors, auto-rickshaws, and local markets like Hathi Pol.
-ATMs are readily available, but it's wise to withdraw larger sums at once to minimize transaction fees.
+While credit cards are accepted in larger hotels and shops, always carry some cash for smaller vendors, auto-rickshaw rides, and local markets like Hathi Pol.
+ATMs are plentiful, but it's wise to withdraw larger amounts at once to minimize transaction fees.
 Look for ATMs attached to reputable banks.

 For getting around Udaipur, auto-rickshaws are your best bet.
-Always agree on the fare *before* you start your journey, and don't be afraid to negotiate politely.
-For longer distances or day trips, consider hiring a car with a driver for a set price per day – it's surprisingly affordable and convenient.
+Always agree on the fare *before* you start your journey, and don't be afraid to negotiate politely – a common starting point is around ₹100-150 for most city trips.
+For longer distances or day trips, consider hiring a car with a driver for the day, which can be arranged through your hotel.

-Udaipur is generally a safe city, but be aware of your surroundings, especially in crowded areas.
-Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited tours or services.
-Stick to well-lit areas at night.
+Udaipur is generally safe, but be aware of your surroundings, especially in crowded markets.
+Keep valuables secure and be wary of overly friendly strangers offering unsolicited tours or services.
+Trust your instincts; if something feels off, it probably is.

-Pack light, breathable clothing made of cotton or linen, as Udaipur can get quite hot, especially from March to October.
-Comfortable walking shoes are a must for exploring the narrow lanes and palaces.
-Don't forget sunscreen, a hat, and sunglasses.
+Pack light, breathable clothing made of cotton or linen, as Udaipur can get quite hot and humid, especially from March to June.
+Include a light scarf or shawl for sun protection and temple visits.
+Comfortable walking shoes are a must, as you'll be exploring narrow lanes and potentially uneven terrain.

 One Travel Essential Almost Everyone Forgets